-Due to the impact of a chronic medical or psychological disorder, some students may need academic flexibility with attendance or assignment due dates.
+Due to the impact of a chronic medical or psychological disorder, some students may need academic flexibility with attendance, assignment due dates, or presentations and/or class participation.
 Students who need such flexibility are often those with disorders that may worsen during the semester or require medication management, hospitalization, or other acute treatment.
 A reasonable academic flexibility accommodation preserves both the integrity of the course and the student’s access to classroom activities.
 Appropriate accommodations do not change the expectations for meeting the essential elements of the course.

 Student Expectations